-For the fiscal 2021 PRSU awards, TSR is calculated using a 50-day average at February 1, 2020 and January 31, 2023.
-If the relative TSR performance of our ordinary shares for the three-year period of February 1, 2020 to January 31, 2023 is equal to the TSR of the median company of the SOXX index over the same period, then 100% of the target number of PRSUs will vest, subject to the executive remaining in service with the company through the vesting date.
-If the relative TSR performance of our ordinary shares for the three-year period is 25 percentage points better than the TSR of the median of the SOXX index over the same period, then 200% of the target PRSUs will vest.
-If the relative TSR performance of our ordinary shares for the three-year period is 25 percentage points worse than the TSR of the median of the SOXX index over the same period, then 200% of the target PRSUs will vest.
-If the relative TSR performance of our ordinary shares for the three-year period is 25 percentage points worse than the TSR of the median of the SOXX index over the same period, then 0% of the target PRSUs will vest.
+For the fiscal 2024 PRSU awards, TSR is calculated using a 50-day average at February 1, 2023 and January 31, 2026.
+If the relative TSR performance of our ordinary shares for the three-year period of February 1, 2023 to January 31, 2026 is at the 50th percentile of TSR of the semiconductor companies included in the Russell 2000 Index over the same period, then 100% of the target number of PRSUs will vest, subject to the executive remaining in service with the company through the vesting date.
+If the relative TSR performance of our ordinary shares for the three-year period ranks at the 75th percentile or higher over the same period, then 200% of the target PRSUs will vest.
+If the relative TSR performance of our ordinary shares for the three-year period ranks at the 25th percentile or lower the same period, then 0% of the target PRSUs will vest.
 For relative TSR performance between these specified threshold and maximum points, the compensation committee will determine the percentage of the target number of PRSUs through straight-line interpolation.

-Company Relative TSR Performance (percentage variance from median company) Percentage of PRSUs Vesting (as a percentage of the Target Number of PRSUs)
+Company Relative TSR Performance (TSR percentile ranking) Percentage of PRSUs Vesting (as a percentage of the Target Number of PRSUs)

-- 25 percentage points 0%
+25th percentile or lower 0%

-0 percentage points 100%
+50th percentile 100%

-+25 percentage points 200%
+75 th percentile or higher 200%